github/docs/content/admin/installing-your-enterprise-server/setting-up-a-github-enterprise-server-instance/installing-github-enterprise-server-on-azure.md

    ```

-   {% note %}
+   > [!NOTE]

-   **Note:** Azure does not automatically create a FQDNS entry for the VM.
+   > Azure does not automatically create a FQDNS entry for the VM.
 For more information, see the Azure guide [Create a fully qualified domain name in the Azure portal for a Linux VM](https://docs.microsoft.com/azure/virtual-machines/linux/portal-create-fqdn).

-   {% endnote %}

    {% data reusables.enterprise_installation.copy-the-vm-public-dns-name %}
    {% data reusables.enterprise_installation.upload-a-license-file %}